pyOpenSci/python-package-guide/package-structure-code/python-package-build-tools.md

 ## Choosing a build back-end

 Most front-end packaging tools have their own back-end build tool.
-The build tool creates your package's (SDist and Wheel) distribution files.
+The build tool creates your package's (sdist and wheel) distribution files.
 For pure Python packages, the main difference between the different build back-ends discussed below is:

-* How configurable they are - for example, do they allow you to add build steps that support non python extensions?
+- How configurable they are - for example, do they allow you to add build steps that support non python extensions?
-* How much you need to configure them to ensure the correct files are included in your SDist and Wheel distributions.
+- How much you need to configure them to ensure the correct files are included in your sdist and wheel distributions.

 ### Build backend support for non pure-python packages

 It is important to note that some build back-ends, such as **Flit-core**, only support pure Python builds.
 Other back ends support C and C++ extensions as follows:

-* setuptools supports builds using C / C++ extensions
+- setuptools supports builds using C / C++ extensions
-* Hatchling (hatch's backend) supports C / C++ extensions via plugins that the developer creates to customize a build
+- Hatchling (hatch's backend) supports C / C++ extensions via plugins that the developer creates to customize a build
-* PDM's backend supports C / C++ extensions by using setuptools
+- PDM's backend supports C / C++ extensions by using setuptools
-* Poetry's backend supports C/C++ extensions however this functionality is currently undocumented.
+- Poetry's backend supports C/C++ extensions however this functionality is currently undocumented.
 As such we don't recommend using Poetry for complex or non pure Python builds until it is documented.

 While we won't discuss more complex builds below, we will identify which tools have documented support for C / C++ extensions.

 ## An ecosystem of Python build tools